Verryx-02/playlist-downloader/README.md

 ## Acknowledgments

-This project is inspired by [spotDL](https://github.com/spotDL/spotify-downloader) and uses similar matching algorithms for YouTube Music search.
+This project is inspired by [spotDL](https://github.com/spotDL/spotify-downloader) and uses his matching algorithms for YouTube Music search.